CEO! What does come to your mind when you come across this word. Passion? Boss? A leader?

 You already know that being a CEO is a big deal.
 They have so much responsibility and power in their hands that a normal person most probably can't handle.
 So, you must think they are a scarce species of humans?
 Not at all!

-They all read books, great books which elevate their power of imagination.
+They all read books, great books that elevate their power of imagination.
 We are going to discuss the top 20 books for aspiring CEOs below.

 Top 20 Books to read for CEOs